Dynamic Response

 An example of using ScreenTransformDataTransfer can be found in the Configurable Complete My Snap setup.

-This setup allows the placeholder to be moved, scaled, and rotated, with the lens transferring the updated placeholder transform data from the Poster to the Responder flow.
+This setup allows the placeholder to be moved, scaled, and rotated, with the Lens transferring the updated placeholder transform data from the Poster to the Responder flow.
 The ScreenTransformDataTransfer script handles this data transfer.

 You can assign the Poster's Screen Transform to the ScreenTransformFrom input field and the Responder's Screen Transform to the ScreenTransformTo field.
 The script automatically gathers the Poster's screen transform data (position, scale, and rotation) and transfers it to the Responder flow.